gabar92/elte_advanced_deep_learning/README.md

 ## <ins>Lecture 2: Language Modeling</ins>

-This lecture tries to answer the following questions:
+### What is this lecture about?

-* What are the general architectures of LLMs?
+This lecture tries to answer the following questions:* What are the general architectures of LLMs?
 * What are the weaknesses of previous sequence models that needed to be solved?
-* What is the basic mechanism behind the novel architecture (Transformer)?
+* What is the basic mechanism behind the novel Transformer architecture?
 * What are the advantages of Transformers compared to other approaches?
 * How are LMs trained, what is the objective?
-* How can we evaluate predictions when we have so much room in regard to a text?
+* How can we evaluate performance when for some NLP tasks the desired output is frequently ill-defined?
 * What is the temperature parameter in the ChatGPT?

 n-grams